Spectacular Colored Pencil Artworks by Students That Will Blow Your Mind!

 Colored Pencil Artworks by Lakiesa-Grade 11

-Colored pencil artwork can be quite beautiful and Lakiesa is a perfect example of that.
-She has a wonderful way of using color to create stunning pieces of art.
-What I love about her work is the way she uses such a limited medium to produce such rich and varied results.
+What I love about her work is how she uses such a limited medium to produce such rich and varied results.
 Each piece feels like it has its own unique personality, which is something I can definitely appreciate.

 Kiwis

-This is a still life composition of Kiwis done with colored pencil.
-Lakiesa uses a limited color palette to create a sense of depth and realism.
-The kiwis are the focal point of the image, and the artist has used light and shadow to create interest and depth.
-The background is simple and unobtrusive, adding to the focus on the kiwis.
+The kiwis are the image’s focal point, and the artist has used light and shadow to create interest and depth.
+The background is simple and unobtrusive, adding to the focus on the Kiwis.

 Kiwis color drawing